angular/angular/aio/tools/stackblitz-builder/README.md

 ## Appendix: Why not generating stackblitz at runtime?

-At AngularJS, all the plunker examples were generated a runtime.
+At AngularJS, all the plunker examples were generated at runtime.
 The downside was that all the example code had to be deployed as well and would no longer be useful after the plunker was generated.

 This `StackblitzBuilder` tool takes a few seconds to run, and the end result is only 3mb~.